Partial Knee Replacement in Birmingham

 What Is Partial Knee Replacement?

 Partial knee replacement, also called unicompartmental knee arthroplasty (UKA), is a surgical procedure that resurfaces only the damaged compartment of the knee while leaving the healthy parts intact.
-It is most commonly performed on the medial (inner) compartment, which is the most frequently affected by isolated arthritis.
+It is most commonly performed on the medial (inner) compartment, which is the most frequently affected by isolated knee arthritis.

 The Oxford knee, manufactured by Zimmer Biomet, is one of the most widely used medial partial knee systems in the world.
 Mr Hussain is trained in the Oxford knee and other unicompartmental systems.